Awesome-Technologies/synapse/docs/admin_api/user_admin_api.rst

 including an ``access_token`` of a server admin.
 The parameters ``from`` and ``limit`` are required only for pagination.
 By default, a ``limit`` of 100 is used.
-The parameter ``user_id`` can be used to select only users with user ids that contain this value.
+The parameter ``user_id`` can be used to select only users with user ids or display name that contain this value.
 The parameter ``guests=false`` can be used to exclude guest users, default is to include guest users.
 The parameter ``deactivated=true`` can be used to include deactivated users,